linkerd/linkerd2/BUILD.md

 bin/web dev
 ```

-Note: you'll want to install conduit on a Kubernetes cluster first.
+Note: you'll want to install Linkerd2 on a Kubernetes cluster first.

 To add a JS dependency: